-We think working at Touchstone is fantastic – but we don’t rest on our laurels.
-We've surveyed every colleague to find out how we can make our business the very best.
-We have an ongoing Brilliant Place to Work project, led by colleagues, which responds to the ideas raised and helps us to continually become even better.
+We think working at Touchstone is brilliant – but we don’t rest on our laurels.
+We've surveyed every colleague, and asked them what we could do to make Touchstone a brilliant place to work.
+We have an ongoing Brilliant Place to Work project, led by our colleagues, to respond to the ideas raised and help us to continually become even better.

 It’s important to us that everyone feels involved in our business.
 We make sure colleagues across all our offices receive regular communication and updates, and we get together at colleague roadshows.